Graduate Academic Policies

 Requirements for International Students

-International students must comply with any regulations or conditions associated with their visa status, in addition to the requirements of this enrollment policy.
-F-1 visa holders enrolled in less than nine (9) credit hours in either the fall or spring semesters must file a request with the Western’s SEVIS Coordinator in the Office of the Registrar.
-F-1 and J-1 visa holders have no summer enrollment requirement per federal immigration regulations; however, if the summer semester is the first semester of an academic program, six (6) credit hours are required to maintain the visa status.
+International students must comply with all regulations related to their visa status.
+F-1 visa holders enrolled in fewer than nine (9) credit hours during the fall or spring semesters must submit a request to Western's SEVIS Coordinators.
+F and J visa holders are not required to enroll during the summer semester under federal immigration regulations; however, if the summer semester is the first semester of an academic program, six (6) credit hours are required to maintain visa status.

 Graduate Course Load and Student Status for VA Students*